Mexican–American War: Altered territories

-Before the secession of Texas, Mexico comprised almost 1700000 sqmi, but by 1849 it covered just under 800,000 sqmi.
-Another 30,000 sqmi were sold to the U.S. in the Gadsden Purchase of 1853, a total reduction in Mexican territory of more than 55%, or 900,000 sqmi.
-Although the annexed territory was about the size of Western Europe, it was sparsely populated.
+Before the secession of Texas, Mexico's claimed territory comprised almost 1700000 sqmi, but by 1849 it covered just under 800,000 sqmi.
+Another 30,000 sqmi were sold to the U.S. in the Gadsden Purchase of 1853, a total reduction in Mexican claimed territory of more than 55%, or 900,000 sqmi.
+Although the annexed territory was a third of Mexico, it was sparsely populated.
 The land contained about 14,000 non-indigenous people in Alta California and about 60,000 in Nuevo México, as well as large Native nations, such as the Papago, Pima, Puebloan, Navajo, Apache and many others.
 Although some native people relocated farther south in Mexico, the great majority remained in the U.S. territory.

 The U.S. settlers surging into the newly conquered Southwest replaced Mexican law (a civil law system based on the law of Spain), which, in the Law of April 6, 1830, forbade any further immigration.
 However, they recognized the value of a few aspects of Mexican law and carried them over into their new legal systems.
 For example, most of the Southwestern states adopted community property marital property systems, as well as water law.

 Many Mexicans, including mestizos, Afro-Mexicans, and indigenous peoples in the annexed territories, experienced a loss of civil and political rights.
 The Treaty of Guadalupe Hidalgo promised U.S. citizenship to all former Mexican citizens living in the territories.
 However, the United States gave ceded states the authority to establish citizenship policy, and within a year, states were passing laws that banned all Mexicans in Arizona, California, New Mexico and Texas from U.S. citizenship, except white male Mexicans.
 Furthermore, non-white Mexicans lost certain citizenship rights, such as the right to practice law, vote or hold certain government positions.
 Indigenous peoples lost land rights and were exterminated as in the California genocide or forced into reservations.
 Mexico lost part of its northern territories in Nevada, Utah, Colorado, Oklahoma, Kansas, and Wyoming that included few if any Mexicans, and many indigenous groups.

 Furthermore, the U.S. government did not grant full citizenship to Native Americans in the Southwest until the 1930s, even though they were Mexican citizens.
 The California Constitution of 1849 conferred voting rights only to white male citizens (Article II, Section 1), and the number of senators was proportioned only "according to the number of white inhabitants" (Article IV, Section 29).